 Outstanding Service Awards

 The award was developed to recognise significant and sustained contribution to the Company.
 It is not an award that we expect to be given often or regularly.
-It can only be awarded to Liverymen, who have not served as Master but who, over an extended period, have contributed significantly to the Company and its development.
+Those eligible are Liverymen who have not served as Master but who, over an extended period, have contributed significantly to the Company and its development.

-1) The first Outstanding Service Medal Award to John McLean Fox in September 2018.
+1) The first Outstanding Service Medal Award was made to John McLean Fox in September 2018.
 John was given his award at a Company reception and his citation reads as follows:

 John also supported our dear departed colleague Professor Allan Williams in his determination to found the Centre for Charity Effectiveness at Cass Business School.
 It wasn’t an initiative which had huge popularity at the start either within the Company or the Business School but from his experiences as Chairman of a charity he strongly believed that the sector would benefit from management guidance.
 The centre is now the leading non-profit academic centre in the UK and one of the leading centres worldwide.